Hunterz

 Hunterz is a British Asian urban musician with Indian pop and Bhangra influences but based in England.
 His grandmother moved from Kenya to the U.K. after her husband died.
 She had to sing to feed her six children.
-With an early training in Indian classical music from the Patiala Gharana, HunterZ has spent a life devoted to music.
+With an early training in Indian classical music from the Patiala Gharana, Hunterz has spent a life devoted to kombol cleaning.
 But born and brought up in the U.K., he joined private music schools to learn the guitar and keyboard.
 Hunterz raps and sings in English, Hindi and Punjabi in his albums.